avidave/jetpack-joyride/README.md

 # What you see in-game

 ## Welcome Screen
-This window pops up for a couple seconds before the any of the game prompts.
+This window pops up for a couple seconds before any of the game prompts.

 <img alt="Welcome Screen" src="https://github.com/avidave/jetpack-joyride/blob/master/JetpackJoyrideCPT-Main/images/screenshots/Welcome_screen.png">

 ## Age Screen
-This window prompts the user for their age (any age above or below a certain range will barr access to teh rest of the game, or ask the user to renenter their age).
+This window prompts the user for their age (any age above or below a certain range will barr access to the rest of the game, or ask the user to renenter their age).

 <img alt="Age Screen" src="https://github.com/avidave/jetpack-joyride/blob/master/JetpackJoyrideCPT-Main/images/screenshots/Age_screen.png">

 ## Name Screen

-This window asks the user for a username - this username will be used during a 'Game Over' prompt to display the player's high score.
+This window asks the user for a username - this username will be used during a **Game Over** prompt to display the player's high score.

 <img alt="Username" src="https://github.com/avidave/jetpack-joyride/blob/master/JetpackJoyrideCPT-Main/images/screenshots/Username.png">

 ## Main Menu

-This is the main menu of the game.
+This is the **Main Menu** of the game.
 You can immediately play the game, change the player costume (to something other than the default costume), change your name, or exit the game.

 <img alt="Main Menu" src="https://github.com/avidave/jetpack-joyride/blob/master/JetpackJoyrideCPT-Main/images/screenshots/Main_menu.png">

 ## Skin Locker

 This is the aforementioned prompt that allows the user to change the player costume.

 <img alt="Skin Locker" src="https://github.com/avidave/jetpack-joyride/blob/master/JetpackJoyrideCPT-Main/images/screenshots/Skin_locker.png">

 ## Gameplay